 The Bodhisatta was once a farmer.
-He made a modest living growing various vegetables and herbs.
-People called him the spade sage because his shovel was his only significant possession.
-One day he resolved to become an ascetic, and he took up a religious life in the Himalayas, so he hid his shovel and became an ascetic, but he couldn’t stop thinking about the shovel and he returned to his old life.
+He made a modest living growing vegetables and herbs, and people called him the Spade Sage because his spade was his only significant possession.
+One day he resolved to become an ascetic, and he took up a religious life in the Himalayas.
+But he couldn’t stop thinking about his spade and he soon returned to his old life.
 Five more times he left with the same intent but quit for the same reason.
-The seventh time, determined not to backslide again, he took his shovel and threw it into a river, closing his eyes as he did it so he could not come back and find it.
-When the shovel hit the water, he shouted out with joy, “I have conquered!”
+The seventh time, determined not to backslide again, he closed his eyes and threw his spade into a river so he could not come back and find it.
+When the spade hit the water, he shouted out with joy, “I have conquered!”

-The king, having just returned from putting down a rebellion on the border, was bathing in the river and heard the Bodhisatta’s shout of triumph and wondered what it was about.
-He brought the Bodhisatta to see him and, explaining that he had just won a battle of his own, asked what his conquest was.
-The Bodhisatta answered that victories such as the king’s were of no importance, only victories over lust and greed really matter.
+The king, having just returned from putting down a rebellion on the border, was bathing in the river and heard the Bodhisatta’s declaration of triumph and wondered what it was about.
+He summoned the Bodhisatta to come see him and, explaining that he had just won a battle of his own, asked what his conquest was.
+The Bodhisatta answered that victories such as the king’s were unimportant; only victories over lust and greed really matter.
 And while he explained the dangers of cravings, he reached full insight and floated into the air for the conclusion of his sermon.
 So impressed was the king by these words that he lost his lust for the throne and asked the Bodhisatta if he could join him.
-Upon hearing the news, the entire city also chose to become ascetics and a procession twelve leagues long headed toward the Himalayas.
+Upon hearing the news, everyone in the city also chose to become ascetics and a procession twelve leagues long headed toward the Himalayas.

-The throne of Indra, king of the gods, became warm and he looked out to see the migration below him.
+The throne of Indra, king of the gods, became warm, and he looked out to see the migration below him.
 He ordered a monastery built to accommodate the masses and drove away all noisy creatures from the area.
 When the group arrived, the Bodhisatta made a formal declaration renouncing the world, and all the others did the same.
-The took up their abodes and became obedient disciples of the Bodhisatta, every last one eventually reaching insight.
+They took up their abodes and became obedient disciples of the Bodhisatta, every last one eventually reaching insight.

 In the Lifetime of the Buddha